SecCamCloud/seccamcloud/README.md

 ### Emergency stop doesn't work
 **Solution:**
-- Emergency stop only works on Windows
+- Press DELETE key (works on all platforms)
-- Use the GUI Stop button on other platforms
+- Use the GUI Stop button as alternative
-- Check that the program window has focus
+- Ensure the program window has focus
+- Check logs for hotkey registration errors

 ### Build fails with "screenshots" feature
 **Solution:**